shantarsecurity/meraki-bssid-dump/README.md

 ## Configuration

-In the script you must replace `'Your Meraki API Key'` with your actual Meraki API key.
+You will have to replace `'Your Meraki API Key'` in the script with your actual Meraki Dashboard API key.

 ## Usage

-To execute the script, run:
+To run the script, use the following command:

 ```bash
 python3 bssid_list.py
 ```

-The output will be written to `bssid.csv` in the same directory where you run the script from.
+The script generates a CSV output file (`bssid.csv`) within the same directory from which the script is run.

-## Known issues
+## Known Issues

-If there are many devices in your network, the script will be running for a while as it needs to make requests to the Meraki API for each device.
-This is a known issue due to rate limit, so plan accordingly when running this script.
+The script may run for an extended period if your network houses numerous devices since it would have to make API requests for every single device.
+This delay is unavoidable due to Meraki's API rate limit, so it is advisable to schedule the script execution during off-peak times or periods of low network traffic.

 ## Future Ideas

-For future versions, we're considering adding a feature to display the progress of the fetching, options to specify organizations / networks / devices to fetch from, and additional options to filter or format the output.
+Future enhancements to the script could include a progress display feature to show the fetching operation's status, options to specify particular organizations/networks/devices, and additional output filtering or formatting.

 ## Contributions

-We're welcome to the contributions, please fork the project and submit your Pull Requests!
+Your contributions are most welcome.
+Please fork this project and submit your Pull Requests!

 ## License

-This project is licensed under the terms of the MIT license.
-For more details, see the [LICENSE](LICENSE) file.
+This project is licensed under the terms of the GPL-3.0 license.
+For more information, please refer to the [LICENSE](LICENSE) file.